Avichai997/ecommerce/README.md

 - NodeJs - JavaScript runtime environment.
 - Git - source management
 - jquery -  is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling
+- Postman - is an API platform for building and using APIs.

 ### Front End:
 - Vite - development environment (NPM package)